 Example 7: An employee is taking a night school class and after working hours uses a legislative computer to do homework.
 The employee prints the homework using the office printer and personal paper.
 The appropriate official of the Senate or House of Representatives has determined by advance written approval that the class will enhance the employee's job skills.
 This is not an ethical violation.
 The use of the office computer and printer will result in some cost to the state.
 However, the cost is negligible and the employee is using personal paper.
-Since the class will enhance the employee's job skills there is a public benefit and, since the activity takes place after working hours it will not interfere with the performance of the employee's official duties.
+Since the class will enhance the activity takes place after working hours it will not interfere with the performance of the employee's official duties.